kassonlab/gmxapi/README.md

 and easy to activate or deactivate to allow normal Python use without additional concerns of software compatibility.

-Several systems of managing virtual environments exist.
-Pygmx is tested with Anaconda and with Python 3's built-in virtualenv.
+Several systems of managing virtual environments exist. gmxapi is tested with Python 3's built-in virtualenv and the add-on virtualenv package for Python 2.

 The following documentation assumes you have installed a compatible version of GROMACS and installed it in the directory `/path/to/gromacs`.
 Replace `/path/to/gromacs` with the actual